edsol-adm/mindmaster-app/curriculum-framework/grade-1/unit-1_what-is-psychology/lesson-plans/G1-U1-L01-how-our-minds-work.md

 ## Connection to Unit Arc
 This foundational lesson introduces the **three-part framework** that will structure all subsequent learning.
 Lesson 2 will zoom in on **THINKING (the Idea Factory)**, exploring its many jobs.
-Understanding these three parts as separate but connected gives students the vocabulary and conceptual structure for analysing mental experiences throughout the unit:contentReference[oaicite:3]{index=3}.
+Understanding these three parts as separate but connected gives students the vocabulary and conceptual structure for analysing mental experiences throughout the unit.